 The Automatic Stay:

-Filing for bankruptcy will stop a home foreclosure action by your lender under the automatic stay provision of the U.S. Bankruptcy Code.
+In Florida, filing for bankruptcy will stop a home foreclosure action by your lender under the automatic stay provision of the U.S. Bankruptcy Code.
 When you file for either Chapter 13 or Chapter 7 bankruptcy, the court will automatically enact a stay on all debt collection actions against you.
 The stay requires all collection actions against you to stop immediately.
 Creditors and collection agencies will not be able to contact you, garnish your wages, or repossess your property while the automatic stay is in effect.
 The automatic stay may even put a stop to a scheduled foreclosure sale of your home.
 In most cases, the automatic stay will remain in effect until your bankruptcy case is discharged.
 The automatic stay can help provide a homeowner with more time to catch up on the mortgage or to fight the foreclosure in court.

 Yes, when a Chapter 7 or Chapter 13 case is filed an automatic stay is instantly put into effect.
 The automatic stay is a federal law which stops all forms of collection activity, including foreclosure auctions already scheduled to occur.